ldonov02/comp20-ldonovan/captainslog/README.md

 On: 3/17/2016

-Correctly implemented: Getting timestamp (which changes with each message), prepends typed message to log
+Correctly implemented: Getting timestamp (which changes with each message), prepends typed message to log, setting to and getting from local storage, uses jQuery

-Incorrectly implemented: putting into and retrieving from local storage
+Incorrectly implemented: N/A

-Collaborated with: Tom Rind, http://stackoverflow.com/questions/3605214/javascript-add-leading-zeroes-to-date, http://stackoverflow.com/questions/27707501/saving-form-data-to-local-storage-and-show-it-on-refresh.
+Collaborated with: Tom Rind, http://stackoverflow.com/questions/3605214/javascript-add-leading-zeroes-to-date.

-Hours spent: 2.5
+Hours spent: 3